Techtonica/curriculum/deploying/deploying.md

 13. Deploy your app!
     `git push heroku master`
     This takes a long time.
     This will print the URL your app was deployed to.
 Try going to it!
-If something goes run, use `heroku logs --tail` to debug.
+If something goes wrong, use `heroku logs --tail` to debug.

 ### Wrapping Up